-The Company's strategy is focused on increasing our organic revenue growth, while maintaining our strong, industry-leading operating margins and cash conversion metrics.
-As part of our goal to manage our capital in the long-term interests of our shareholders, we generally invest our earnings in the following ways: (1) hiring new teammates and expanding our capabilities, (2) making high-quality acquisitions, and (3) returns to shareholders through the payment of dividends and periodic share repurchases.
-As part of our overall capital allocation strategy, we remain focused on preserving a level of flexibility that enables us to deploy our capital in ways we believe optimize long-term shareholder value.
+The Company's strategy is focused on growing our total and organic revenues while maintaining our strong, industry-leading operating margins and cash conversion metrics.
+As part of our goal to manage our capital in the long-term interests of our shareholders, we generally invest our earnings in the following ways: (1) internally by hiring new teammates, expanding our capabilities, and investing in new ways to innovate, (2) making high-quality acquisitions, and (3) returns to shareholders through the payment of dividends and periodic share repurchases.
+As part of our overall capital allocation strategy, we remain focused on preserving a level of flexibility and conservative profile in order to enable us to deploy our capital in ways we believe optimize long-term shareholder value.